bredsky212/Logiq212/docs/PRs/PR_PERMISSIONS_VC_SUSPENSION.md

 - feature/permissions-vc-suspension

 ## Notes
-- responses for VC actions are ephemeral; details logged to mod-log
+- responses for VC actions are ephemeral; details l ogged to mod-log
 - tests not run here; run `pytest` with Mongo available